It’s not every night that you earn a ride home in the back of a cop car.

 “Am I supposed to keep letting them win?”
 I asked.
 My voice didn’t sound angry anymore.
-It sounded desperate and vulnerable, and I hated it.
+It seemed desperate and vulnerable, and I hated it.

 “They only win when you show them they got to you.
 They lose power when they realize they can’t hurt you.”
 She paused, most likely to allow her words to sink in, before speaking again.
 “I know it doesn’t feel like you win, but you do.
 I promise you do.”